 We have been leveraging our data assets and experience and expertise to extend our solutions beyond our core online marketing business.
 For example, in May 2018, we started to offer enterprise solutions and in January 2019, we made a controlling investment in Changyi (Shanghai) Information Technology Co., Ltd., or Changyi, which further enhances our enterprise solution capabilities.
-We may not be successful in our newly launched business lines, including enterprise solutions.
+We may not be successful in our newly launched businesses, including enterprise solutions.
 For example, our data assets and experience and expertise in online marketing may not prove successful for enterprise solutions, and there can be no assurance that we will successfully integrate, utilize and leverage Changyi's enterprise solution capabilities.
-In addition, in February 2020, we agreed to make a controlling investment in Optimal Power Limited, a subsidiary wholly owned by Creative Big Limited.
-As of the date of this annual report, we are still in the process of negotiating and finalizing the terms of a definitive agreement for this investment, and we expect to complete the investment in the second quarter of 2020.
-As part of the transaction, Creative Big Limited will inject certain premium media licensing assets into Optimal Power Limited covering a number of jurisdictions in Asia-Pacific.
-While we believe this investment will broaden our content distribution channels and enrich offerings of our online marketing solutions, we cannot assure you that this strategy will be successful or that our online marketing solutions' financial performance would be improved.
+In addition, in May 2020, we made a controlling investment in Optimal Power Limited, a subsidiary wholly owned by Creative Big Limited.
+As part of the transaction, Creative Big Limited injected certain premium media licensing assets into Optimal Power Limited covering a number of jurisdictions in the Asia-Pacific.
+While we believe this investment will broaden our content distribution channels and enrich offerings of our marketing solutions, we cannot assure you that this strategy will be successful or that our marketing solutions' financial performance would be improved.
 If we are unable to successfully, fully integrate any business, product or technology we acquire, our business, financial condition and results of operations may suffer.

 Our enterprise solutions are currently primarily established on our cooperation with Tencent Holdings Limited, or Tencent.
 For example, we help our clients put in place data-management platforms which are currently built primarily on Tencent Cloud and Enterprise WeChat Work.
-As a result, we rely on the functionality and stability of Tencent's cloud and Wechat's infrastructure in providing our enterprise solutions.
+As a result, we rely on the functionality and stability of Tencent's cloud and WeChat's infrastructure in providing our enterprise solutions.
 In addition, we rely on Tencent's proprietary API connections to gather and analyze customer data and create consumer profiles.
-Any disruption or termination of this cooperative relationship could deteriorate our ability to operate our newly launched enterprise solutions, which could negatively affect our business, financial condition and results of operations.
+Any disruption or termination of this cooperative relationship, including due to regulatory reasons or changes, could deteriorate our ability to operate our newly launched enterprise solutions, which could negatively affect our business, financial condition and results of operations.
+See "-Developments in U.S.-China relations, including the imposition of economic sanctions, could negatively affect our business and adversely affect our shareholders and the market for our ADSs." for more information.

-In addition, we may face increased competition as we expand into the enterprise solution market.
+In addition, we may face increased competition as we expand into the market of enterprise solutions.
 We may face competitions from local companies that are working on enterprise solutions, new cloud computing and artificial intelligence.
 We may also face potential competition from international SaaS companies, which have longer operating histories, greater financial, technical, marketing, distribution, professional services or other resources and greater name recognition.
 If we fail to upgrade our technologies and differentiate our enterprise solutions to effectively identify and address clients' needs, our business, results of operations and prospects could be materially and adversely affected.

-We have been making efforts to promote our newly launched enterprise solutions to clients in industries including new retail, online education, real estate and other sectors, including through cross-selling or upselling to existing clients and referral from existing clients.
+We have been making efforts to promote our enterprise solutions to clients in various industries, including through cross-selling or upselling to existing clients and referral from existing clients.
 We cannot assure you that these promotion and marketing efforts will be successful.
 As a result, the success of our enterprise solutions depends on the continued growth of these sectors.
 In addition, to the extent businesses do not find our enterprise solutions an effective or efficient way of customer management and to the extent there are any potential new developments in their sectors, our enterprise solutions may be less attractive to clients, and our results of operations and business growth prospects may be adversely affected.